 If you have previously filed for workers’ compensation on a similar or related injury, then your time limits for that type of workers’ comp claim will vary as well.
 There may also be deadlines that you must meet to submit bills to the insurance carrier.

 Your workers’ comp attorney can help you track and meet all of these important deadlines.
 Missing just one of these deadlines can put your workers’ comp claim in jeopardy.
 Don’t wait—the clock is ticking.
-Call Jim Glaser Law at 1-888-241-7952 for more information or to schedule an appointment.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.